Helping Cyclists Save Money.

 But there were very real economies of scale where stores that ordered large quantity in bulk could request thinner materials to cut costs.

+It has been my experience that this same scenario is played out in many markets.
 From my experience, bikes purchased at local chain stores are usually the wrong size for the rider, excessively heavy, and made from materials that flex and bend, making accurate shifting and braking impossible.

 This problem isn’t a Wal-Mart issue.
 It is an education one.